jvns/dns-doctor/README.md

 ### **`negative-cache`**

-This is a variant of `cache-mismatch` that checks specifically for negative caching.
+This is a variant of `cache-mismatch` that checks specifically for negative caching (a cached "this domain does not exist" response).

 #### How it's implemented: